 The immune system is—most of the time—an impressive line of defense for the body.
 It protects you from would-be lethal microbes and other dangerous particles.
 But in people with autoimmune diseases, the immune system can mistakenly attack the body instead of defending it.
 And certain autoimmune diseases target the thyroid gland.
 (Wondering what the thyroid does?
 The thyroid gland is a part of the body that is essential for your well-being because it produces key hormones that help regulate critical body functions like metabolism).
 One of those autoimmune disorders is Hashimoto disease (mentioned above)—and it is the main cause of hypothyroidism in the United States.
 Hypothyroidism is a condition in which the thyroid gland is underactive and doesn’t produce enough thyroid hormones.

-If you have Hashimoto’s disease, your immune system slowly damages your thyroid gland—impairing the function of this vital body part.
+If you have Hashimoto’s disease, your immune system slowly damages your thyroid tissue—impairing the function of this vital body part.
 But this is one sneaky-and-insidious disease: the destruction of your thyroid doesn’t happen all at once, so it might take time before you notice any symptoms.
 However, symptoms will usually surface eventually, so read on to discover what these symptoms are—as well as how Hashimoto disease can be detected.

 Some of the very earliest Hashimoto’s symptoms resemble those of hyperthyroidism – where your thyroid ejects too many thyroid hormones into your bloodstream (giving your body high thyroid hormone levels).
-Why are symptoms of hyperthyroidism often the first to occur if you have Hashimoto’s disease?
+Why are symptoms of hyperthyroidism (or an overactive thyroid) often the first to occur if you have Hashimoto’s disease?